Key Stage Three

 Key Stage Four:

-All students continue to study at least one hour each week of core RE.
-Most students continue follow the AQA GCSE course in Religious Education and receive two hours of teaching each week.
+All students continue to study at least one hour each week of core RE/Citizenship/PSHEe.
+Some students continue to follow the AQA GCSE course in Religious Education and receive two or three hours of teaching each week, depending on the structure of their year 9 RE delivery.